clairefro/website/content/blog/2026/2026-03-02-free-private-social-media-with-obsidian-and-dropbox.md

 You can include password hints if you dare.

 Hopefully the sync automatically runs after you create and update this file.
-But just to be safe, run a manual sync by clicking the "Remote Sync" icon in the left ribbon
+But just to be safe, run a manual sync by clicking the "Remotely Sync" icon in the left ribbon

 <img src="/assets/2025-02-26-manual-sync.png" alt="Remote sync - manual sync" />